 In 1991 I composed the soundtrack for a short film by Toronto director James Stewart.
 It was the first opportunity I had to collaborate in this medium, and my first experience composing music to time code.
 The film, which was without dialogue, featured two teenaged actors portraying young lovers cavorting through a late-night cityscape.
 My intention was to create a miniature tone poem reflecting the ambiguities of adolescent relationships and the energy of an urban environment.
 Stewart titled his film Prisoners of the Image Factory, and I kept the same title for my piece.

 The music was scored originally for piano, marimba, vibraphone, glockenspiel and steel pans.
 I created the soundtrack in a studio by overdubbing all of the parts myself.
-The score was expanded and reorchestrated during August 1992 in response to a request from Toronto’s There is a Time, released in 1994.
+The score was expanded and reorchestrated during August 1992 in response to a request from Toronto’s Arraymusic for a piece to feature the percussionists Beverley Johnston and Rick Sacks.
+Prisoners of the Image Factory is included on the CD There is a Time, released in 1994.

 01 Prisoners Of The Image Factory